Contact: Victoria Coley

 An Agenda For Smarter Government, Stronger Communities, And More Opportunity For Women

-(WASHINGTON, DC) — Wednesday, September 17th, the Independent Women's Forum (IWF) introduces its new book LEAN TOGETHER: An Agenda For Smarter Government, Stronger Communities, And More Opportunity For Women (IWF Press; September 1, 2014; Paperback $10.00) at its New York City book release party and discussion held at the 3 West Club (3 West 51st Street, New York, NY 10019) at 6:00pm ET.
+(WASHINGTON, DC) — This Wednesday, September 10th, the Independent Women’s Forum (IWF) introduces its new book LEAN TOGETHER: An Agenda For Smarter Government, Stronger Communities, And More Opportunity For Women (IWF Press; September 1, 2014; Paperback $10.00) at the Washington, DC book release party and discussion held at The Decatur House (1610 H Street, NW Washington, DC 20006) at 5:30pm ET.

 For too long progressives in Washington have put forth a picture of America in which government is the solution to every problem.
 Where a nanny state dictates our children’s lunches, provides one-size-fits-all health care, controls our education, and even determines what kinds of light bulbs we use.
 We’ve not only lost sight of what a healthy society looks like, but also forgotten that government is not the only – or event the best – solution to society’s ills.